blake-regalia/worker.js/README.md

 When working in node.js, instances of [ReadableStream and WritableStream](https://nodejs.org/api/stream.html) can be passed between threads thru worker's standard messaging interface.
 Each event and method call on such streams are transmitted across threads, so keep in mind the additional overhead costs this may incur when streaming data.
 See [Manifest](#manifest) for an example.

-When deploying in the browser using browserify, the same rules apply to streams as with node.js since a reliable stream module can be used by both parties.
+When deploying in the browser, the same rules apply to streams as with node.js since a reliable stream module can be used by both parties.